0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	}
 ```

-And of course mark our context accordingly :
+Lastly, mark our context accordingly :
 ```cpp
 HandleContx->CcbDelete = PreCreateInfo->DeleteOnClose;
 HandleContx->NewFile = NewFile;
 ```

 ### IRP_MJ_SET_INFORMATION handlers
 We are only interested in ```FileDispositionInformation``` & ```FileDispositionInformationEx``` requests.
-To handle racing deletes , which as mentioned may occur due to the asycnhrnous nature of the I/O stack , we maintain a context counter field ```NumOfSetInfoOps``` to represent the number of changes to delete disposition in flight.
-If there's already some operations in flight, don't bother doing postop.
-Since there will be no postop (where the counter is decremented) , the value will forever stay 1 or more which will be one of the conditions for checking deletion at cleanup.<br/>
+To handle racing deletes , we maintain a context counter field ```NumOfSetInfoOps``` to represent the number of changes to the delete disposition in flight.
+If there's already some operations in flight, no point calling postop.
+Since there will be no postop (where the counter is decremented) , the value will forever stay 1 or more being one of the conditions for checking deletion at cleanup.<br/>
 ```cpp
 FLT_PREOP_CALLBACK_STATUS
 filters::PreSetInformation(